 Across Nepal, Thousands Demonstrate Against Maoist Demand for Provinces Based on Ethnicity

 Today is the day Nepal’s new constitution is finally supposed to be promulgated.
-It has been four long years in the making and over the past several weeks I have ping-ponged from despair that it would be impossible to meet the deadline once again this year, to riding a wave of optimism as I joined a political rally where citizens demanded that the long-awaited document finally be drafted and adopted.
+It has been four long years in the making and over the past several weeks I have ping-ponged from despair that it would be impossible to meet the deadline once again this year, to riding a wave of optimism as I joined a peace march where citizens demanded that the long-awaited document finally be drafted and adopted.

 Last Thursday morning, thousands of Nepali in Pokhara, Nepal marched in support of a United Nepal.
 Their cry, “Himal, Pahad, Terai,” (Mountain, Hills, Plains), was in response to violent demonstrations that have plagued the country over the past week, as some of Nepal’s more than 100 minorities demanded a new form of government that would divide the county into States based on ethnicity and identity.
 If their demands are successful, this tiny Asian country could be thrust into an era of tribal feuding that has not been seen since Prithivi Narayan Shah unified warring tribes into one central Himalayan kingdom in 1769.